Michael Angelo Immenraet

-Michael Angelo Immenraet (18 October 1621, Antwerp – 1683, Utrecht), was a Flemish history and portrait painter who is mainly remembered for the lavish Baroque painting series of Biblical scenes which he produced for the Unionskirche, Idstein in Germany.
+Michael Angelo Immenraet (1621–1683) was a Flemish history and portrait painter who is mainly remembered for a lavish Baroque painting series of biblical scenes that he produced for the Unionskirche, Idstein in Germany.

 Life

-Philips Augustijn Immenraet was born in Antwerp as the son of a German piano builder who had immigrated to Antwerp.
-He was the older brother of the successful landscape painter Philips Augustijn Immenraet.
+Philips Augustijn Immenraet was born on 18 October 1621 in Antwerp.
+His father was an immigrant German piano builder, and his younger brother, Philips Augustijn Immenraet,was a successful landscape painter.
 It is not clear with whom he trained but on the basis of his style he is often regarded as a painter from the school of Peter Paul Rubens.